-Recently graduated as an Occupational Therapy Assistant, Rene’ has much life experience as a mother of 3, and foster mom of 32 (6 of whom she adopted).
-She focuses on providing students the opportunity to reach their highest potential physically, emotionally and mentally.
-Helping students obtain and maintain the greatest degree of independence possible, while adjusting to limitations, is her daily goal.
+As a recent Occupational Therapy Assistant graduate, Rene’ has an abundance life experience as a mother of 3, and foster mom of 32 (6 of whom she adopted).
+She focuses on providing students with the opportunity to reach their highest potential physically, emotionally, and mentally.
+Her goal is to help these students obtain and maintain the greatest degree of independence possible while adjusting to limitations they may face.

-Jen has been practicing as an Occupational Therapy Assistant for the past 15 years predominantly with children, but also in outpatient, acute and rehab settings.
-She enjoys helping individuals be as functional and independent as they can be, through having fun.
+Jen has been practicing as an Occupational Therapy Assistant for the past 15 years predominantly with children but also in outpatient acute and rehab settings.
+Jennifer enjoys helping individuals be as functional and independent as they can be through having fun.

-An Occupational Therapy Assistant with ABC Therapy for the past three years, Dora addresses the needs of children with a variety of developmental challenges including ASD.
+As an Occupational Therapy Assistant working for ABC Therapy, Dora addresses the needs of children with a varying physical challenges including ASD.
 She enjoys working with children from a sensory motor frame of reference.
-Additionally, she works in rehab settings for adults, is an adjunct teacher in the summer for an OTA program and is working on completing her MS of Psychology.
-“I teach through work and play: and I love watching the children grow and achieve goals.
+Additionally, Dora works in rehab settings for adults, is an adjunct teacher in the summer for an OTA program, and is working on completing her MS of Psychology.
+“I teach through work and play; I love watching the children grow and their achieve goals.”

-Linda has been an Occupational Therapist for 10 years, working in the areas of adult inpatient rehabilitation, acute care and outpatient therapy.
-She has worked with children in the outpatient and school-based settings for the past few years.
-She enjoys working with children that are neuromotor impaired or medically fragile, to try to make a difference in their quality of life.
+Linda has been an Occupational Therapist for 10 years, working in the areas of adult inpatient rehabilitation, acute care, and outpatient therapy.
+In the past few years, she has worked with children in the outpatient and school-based settings.
+Linda enjoys working with children that are neuromotor impaired or medically fragile to try to make a difference in their quality of life.